 Coding Dojo Incomplete Policy

-An Incomplete (I) course status is a temporary extension which allows a Coding Dojo student two (2) calendar days from the end of a course to submit unfulfilled coursework requirements.
+An Incomplete (I) course status is a temporary extension which allows a Coding Dojo student two (2) calendar days from the end of a course to submit unfulfilled course requirements.
 An Incomplete (I) mark is intended to support students who experience extenuating circumstances that are outside of their control or which are otherwise unforeseeable.
 Incomplete (I) marks are not intended for students who have fallen behind in their coursework and request an extension past the last date of the course solely to submit coursework.

 A student may experience certain life events or other pressing commitments that may result in the need for an Incomplete (I) extension.
 In all instances, Coding Dojo encourages the student to work closely with his/her instructor to meet the course requirements while balancing professional and personal obligations.